njdjyxz/cse15l-lab-reports/Lab Report 1.md

 bash: cd: Hello.java: Not a directory
 ```

-3. Now the working directory is "lecture1", when I put the file "Hello.java" after `cd`, it reports an **error** that `bash: cd: Hello.java: Not a directory` because Hello.java is not a directory that it is not possible to be used as a working directory
+* Now the working directory is "lecture1".
+* When I put the file "Hello.java" after `cd`, it reports an **error** that `bash: cd: Hello.java: Not a directory` because Hello.java is not a directory that it is not possible to be used as a working directory.
+* It is an error.

 ## Examples with ls